Best Women's Trail Running Shoes of 2025

 Cushioning: Moderate

-What we didn't like: durability
+What we didn't like: Durability

-The Altra Lone Peak 8 is the much-lauded update of a trail shoe model that has been around for a decade.
+The Altra Lone Peak 9+ is the much-lauded update of a trail shoe model that has been around for over a decade.
 Its many updated versions have consistently earned shoutouts on top shoe lists—including as a winner in our own articles.
 The Lone Peaks would also be our Best Zero Drop Trail running shoe winner.

-The Lone Peak is excellent for long distances due to its patented Toe Shaped toe box.
+The Lone Peak is excellent for long distances due to its patented FootShape toe box.
 This design decreases the chance of blisters or injuries because your foot toes have room to spread out and are not scrunched up in a tight space.
 This makes it a favorite for hikers, backpackers, thru-hikers, and anyone out for a long trail run.

-Altra Lone Peak 8
+Altra Lone Peak 9+

 We got the Altra Lone Peak fever after hearing about them from a fellow thru-hiker on the Appalachian Trail in 2013 (who had caught the fever while on the Pacific Crest Trail).
 Our testers have worn each iteration on just about every terrain imaginable and have a lot to say about them (flaws and love notes)!

 Reviewers often rave about the roomy toe box, to which we would add our similar accolade.
-They also have a 0mm drop between the heel and toe—encouraging a natural midfoot strike.
+They also have a 0 mm drop between the heel and toe—encouraging a natural midfoot strike.

 A note of caution: we do not recommend using Microspikes or other added traction for running on snow and ice with Altras.

-The Best Trail Running Shoe For Narrow Feet: Salomon Sense Ride 5
+Best Trail Running Shoe For Narrow Feet: Salomon Sense Ride 5

 Price: $140